-The Normandy region of France is a fascinating destination for visitors.
+Visiting Normandy offers visitors a glimpse at a fascinating region of France.
 It has a rich and varied history, illustrated by ancient ruins like those at Jumièges Abbey or more modern traces of the past such as the artifacts and allied cemeteries of the first and second world wars.

 Base Yourself in Medieval Bayeux